swallowcamel/nancywiki/Git-Workflow.md

 If you're working on a long running feature then you may want to do this quite often, rather than run the risk of potential merge issues further down the line.

+## Sending a Pull Request

+While working on your feature you may well create several branches, which is fine, but before you send a pull request you should ensure that you have rebased back to a single "Feature branch" - we care about your commits, and we care about your feature branch; but we don't care about how many or which branches you created while you were working on it :-)

+When you're ready to go you should confirm that you are up to date and rebased with upstream/master (see "Handling Updates from Upstream/Master" above), and then:

+1. `git push origin myBranch`
+1. Send a descriptive [Pull Request](http://help.github.com/pull-requests/) on GitHub - making sure you have selected the correct branch in the GitHub UI!
+1. Wait for TheCodeJunkie to merge your changes in and reformat all of your code because he has StyleCop OCD ;-)

 For more information on the merits of this workflow please see RobertTheGrey's [excellent post](https://groups.google.com/forum/#!msg/fubumvc-devel/olH11f_mbk4/pGV6MqFfBSQJ) on the [Fubu MVC Development Group](https://groups.google.com/forum/#!msg/fubumvc-devel/olH11f_mbk4/pGV6MqFfBSQJ).